alokkshukla/DataHack2017/BayesianDL/README.md

 ### Introduction

-Discussion about converging ideas; how new and old amalgamate to bring something novel.
+- Discussion about converging ideas
+- How new and old amalgamate to bring something novel.

 ### Bayes Rule and Bayesian Inference

-The famous Bayes Rule.
-Discussion about priors, likelihood and posteriors.
+- The famous Bayes Rule.
+- Discussion about priors, likelihood and posteriors.
-The complete Bayesian Inference process.
+- The complete Bayesian Inference process.
 How posterior predictive models are used for estimation.

 ### Neural Network - Revisited

-A simple neural network as function approximator.
+- A simple neural network as function approximator.
-Parameters and hyper-parameters of a Neural Network.
-Discusion about point predictions and overfitting.
+- Parameters and hyper-parameters of a Neural Network.
+- Discusion about point predictions and overfitting.

 ### Need of Bayesian Approach in Deep Learning

-How incorporating uncertainty is essential at times.
-And what other benefits it might provide.
+- How incorporating uncertainty is essential at times.
+- And what other benefits it might provide.

 ### Bayesian Neural Network

-Bringing priors to parameters in Neural Network.
-Levels of unceratinty in a Neural Network.
+- Bringing priors to parameters in Neural Network.
+- Levels of unceratinty in a Neural Network.
-Implaications.
+- Implications.
 Discussion about how Dropout and Regularization can be expalined using Bayesain Reasoning.

 ### Bayesian Inference in Neural Networks